5519.0.55.001 - Government Finance Statistics, Australia, March Quarter 2016 Quality Declaration

 TRANSACTIONS RELATED TO RESERVE BANK OF AUSTRALIA DIVIDENDS

-During September quarter 2015 the Treasurer determined that a sum of $1.9 billion in Reserve Bank of Australia (RBA) earnings available for distribution from 2014-15 was payable as a dividend to the Commonwealth.
-Historically in macroeconomic statistics, RBA dividends are recorded at the time that the Treasurer makes the determination.
-The National Accounts will record RBA dividends in the September quarter in line with this position.
-The GFS publication for September quarter 2015 will record RBA dividends in the June quarter to align with accounting standards used for Commonwealth Financial Statements.
-The timing of RBA dividends within macroeconomic statistics will be reviewed in early 2016.
+During September quarter 2015, the Treasurer determined that a sum of $1.9 billion in Reserve Bank of Australia (RBA) earnings available for distribution from 2014-15 was payable as a dividend to the Commonwealth.
+RBA dividends are recorded in GFS and the National Accounts in the period that the Treasurer makes the determination.
+This timing is different to the accounting standards used for the Commonwealth Financial Statements where the RBA dividend is recorded in the period that the dividend is earned.

 TRANSACTIONS RELATED TO THE ACT GOVERNMENT ASBESTOS REMOVAL SCHEME

 Since March quarter 2015, the ACT Government has undertaken a range of activities to address the health risks associated with properties affected by asbestos.
 In macroeconomic statistics, transactions for the initial purchase of the properties by the ACT Government from householders have been recorded as expenditure on non-financial assets in the GFS.
 These transactions do not contribute to the net operating balance on the operating statement; instead they are shown under net acquisition of non-financial assets.
 This approach in macroeconomic statistics is based on the principle that observed prices are treated as a market price in most circumstances.